 I want to go through his discography a bit since I think the information out there is a bit incorrect and incomplete, but I am also quite confused about it.
 Some of this could be incorrect especially the parts where I mention him touring.
-Those dates could be wrong and I could be forgetting something.
+Those dates could be wrong and I could be forgetting something, but here's a very important list of them.
 Let's start off with Songs for Dustmites.
 This is his first album that was released in 12 August 2003.
 You can listen to it on YouTube and that's it.
 I think Steve should totally put the album on streaming sites because I feel like he could get more fans if he did.
-The kids who watched Blue's Clues when it originally aired are all adults now and I'm sure some of them would absolutely love this album and are super interested in listening to it, but probably don't want to pay twenty dollars for a used CD.
+The kids who watched Blue's Clues when it originally aired are all adults now and I'm sure some of them would absolutely love this album and are super interested in listening to it, but probably don't want to pay twenty dollars for a used CD so it would make total sense for him to put it on some streaming sites.
 Here's a PDF discussing if this album is appropriate for children or not.
 This release had two music videos with one being for "Mighty Little Man" (dancing Gabe version) and another for "What I Do On Saturday."
 He toured for that album in 2003 and in 2004.
 Here's a show from 27 July 2004 at the Casbah in San Diego, California (although on his website it says he went there on the 26th so I don't know who to believe).
 In 11 July 2006, a tribute album for They Might Be Giants was released titled Hello Radio: The Songs of They Might Be Giants which consisted of Steve's cover of the song "Dead" which he also made a music video for.
 As a mega TMBG fan, I really like this cover and think it's better than the original, but my opinion on that doesn't matter here.
 Later that year, Steve announced a new album called Deep Sea Recovery Efforts (the earliest mention I see of this on his site is from late 2006) that was to be released underneath the band name Steve Burns and the Struggle (or it was stylized as Steve Burns (and the Struggle), I'm a bit confused there).
-The album was mentioned in interviews years before, though.
+The album was also mentioned in interviews years before so he must have been working on it for awhile.
 Burns appeared on a Flaming Lips song called "Time Travel...
-YES!!" that's on the EP It Overtakes Me which was released in 2006.
+YES!!" that's on the EP It Overtakes Me which was released 13 November 2006.
 Apparently, he played some shows in the later half of 2008 and had one show in Texas the next year.
 In 2009, it was announced that Deep Sea Recovery Efforts was finished and was actually an EP.
 I assume this was supposed to be released that year, but never was.
 You can listen to some version of it here.
 I'm not so sure if Steve ever talked about this EP afterwards and what happened to it.
 I would really like to know why it was never released.
 I think it's an amazing EP and I listen to it quite often.
+I hope one day it gets some sort of official release even if it just ends up being digital only.
+Though I would prefer a physical release, but I know CDs can be expensive and I don't know how many people would be interested in buying this anyways.
 I think this is where his "adult" work ends and where his kids work begins.

 - Steve Vs TMBG